Proryanator/encoder-benchmark/README.md

 benchmark is as simple as:

 1) Opening the **benchmark** executable as you would any other program (double-click)
-2) Follow the on-screen instructions: select your encoder, and whether to run it on all resolutions or just a specific one
+2) Follow the on-screen instructions: select your GPU (if you have more than 1, otherwise it auto-selects your only card), select your encoder, and whether to run it on all resolutions or just a specific one
 3) Wait for the benchmark to finish, which should not take that long